jfjelstul/codebookr/README.md

 )
 ```

 There are additional customization options that are covered by the documentation, which you can see by running `?create_codebook`.
-You can [request](https://github.com/jfjelstul/codebookr/issues) additinal customization options.
+You can [request](https://github.com/jfjelstul/codebookr/issues) additional customization options.

 ## Example 2: Creating Documentation for an R Data Package